Negative-light/PUBLIC_VUALT/GABC SS-Intro to Spiritual Warfare.md

     - This conflict is 100% invisible and all we are seeing are symptoms.
 To fix them in our own lives we must put on the [[Armor of God]] through prayer and faith.
 This is further explained in [[Dan 4|Dan 4:26-32]]
         - There will be more on this point later and we will be diving deeper on Ephes 6 in the future.
 ## Physical  World
-Dan 4 is in the story of [[🧑Nebuchadnezzar]] having a dream being interpreted by [[🧑Daniel]], the main thing we see here is that many physical "movements" or major moments do have a spiritual counterpart directing it behind the scenes. [^b2]
+Dan 4 is in the story of [[person-nebuchadnezzar]] having a dream being interpreted by [[🧑Daniel]], the main thing we see here is that many physical "movements" or major moments do have a spiritual counterpart directing it behind the scenes. [^b2]

 To see the spiritual effects we must have the right worldview for the purpose of the study we will define a world view as follows:
 > Worldview - the lens one uses to see reality